 If you already know that you are good at languages, then learning French is a useful choice, as it is the official language of France, an official language of the European Union, and it is also spoken in parts of Belgium, Switzerland and Canada as well as many countries in Africa, such as Senegal and Ivory Coast.
 Studying the language is not only about understanding the grammar and structure of the language, it is also about how people live and use the language on a day-to-day basis.

-All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects, including GCSE English Language, of which two must be B grades (grade 6).
-There is a minimum entry requirement of a Grade B in French at GCSE.
+All students studying A Levels must have at least five GCSEs at grade A* - C (grade 9 - 5) in academic subjects, including English Language at grade C (grade 5).
+Two of these must be B grades (grade 6).
+Specifically for French, there is a minimum entry requirement of a grade B (grade 6) in French at GCSE.
 If you have spent a significant amount of time in a French-speaking country, it may be possible to join the course, after discussion with your tutors.

 At the end of your first year, you will need to achieve a D grade at AS Level in order to progress to study at A Level during the second year.